schibsted/jslt/README.md

 ## What is missing

 Things to be done:
-  * Move the tests out into JSON files.
+  * Move the tests out into YAML files.
   * Write a proper spec with EBNF and everything.
   * Fix the syntax ambiguity problem with `let` and `def`.
   * Implement toString() throughout the object tree, so that it's